Pelvic Bone Pain

 Below, we list commonly performed tests that our specialists offer when diagnosing pelvic bone pain.

 - MRI scans

 - Bone density tests

-- Sports injury.
-During certain sport activities, some people overuse or overextend parts of their body.
+- Sports injury: During certain sports activities, some people overuse or overextend parts of their body.

 - Pregnancy: During this period, hormonal changes might shift the gap of the bones of your pelvis in preparation for childbirth.
 While pregnant or after giving birth, some women develop osteitis pubis.

-- Trauma.
-Injuries to the lower pelvic region could cause inflammation or stress of the bones which contribute to osteitis pubis.
+- Trauma: Injuries to the lower pelvic region could cause inflammation or stress on the bones which contribute to osteitis pubis.

-- Rheumatological disorders.
-Conditions which create inflammation in the pelvic area might result in osteitis pubis.
+- Rheumatological disorders: Conditions that create inflammation in the pelvic area might result in osteitis pubis.